Giovanni Lindo Ferretti

 Giovanni Lindo Ferretti (born 9 September 1953) is an Italian singer-songwriter, composer, and author.
 He is considered to be one of the founders of Italian punk rock music.

 Biography

-Ferretti was born in Cerreto Alpi (frazione of Collagna), in the province of Reggio Emilia, in the western part of the Italian region of Emilia-Romagna.
-After completing his studies and working as a psychiatric nurse for five years, Lindo Ferretti traveled around Europe.
+Lindo Ferretti was born in Cerreto Alpi (frazione of Collagna), in the province of Reggio Emilia, in the western part of the Italian region of Emilia-Romagna.
+After completing his studies and working as a psychiatric nurse for five years, Ferretti traveled around Europe.